 Contact Business Librarian Alison Messier for help with homework assignments, thesis preparation, research, special projects or any questions about using the UMass Amherst Libraries.
 Appointments can be scheduled for research consultations, reference questions, assignment assistance, or for general information.
-Please email the librarian to request an appointment.
+Follow the "Make An Appointment" link on the left-hand side to request an appointment with Alison.
 For instant service, please visit our Get Help page, or use the links to the left below.

 Is another time more convenient?
 Feel free to email Alison at email@example.com to request a time that works best for your schedule.

 Marketing data is gathered through both primary and secondary research.